Fast Links: FAQs | Meeting Times | Lab Sections | Textbooks | Grading | Academic Integrity | Students with Disabilities

 The value of your degree depends on the academic integrity of yourself and your peers in each of your classes.
-Please read the University Policy on Academic Integrity carefully to understand the penalties associated with academic dishonesty at CMU.
+Please read the University Policy on Academic Integrity carefully to understand the penalties associated with academic dishonesty at Carnegie Mellon University.

-You can talk about the assignments with anyone in order to understand what a problem is asking, but no one may take notes or record the discussion.
-When you develop your solution, it should be YOURS.
+We want you to collaborate with other students only if the collaboration improves your understanding.
+Therefore, you can talk about the assignments, but no one may take notes or record the discussion.
+When you write your solution, it should be yours.
 Go to a separate area and write your own code or answers.
-Do this INDIVIDUALLY so that you don't end up copying someone else's work.
-If you are having trouble coming up with a correct solution, your own solution, even if it is incorrect, is much better than someone else's that you don't understand.
-In this way, we can identify areas where you are having trouble, and we can give you help to understand these harder concepts.
+Do this individually so that you don't end up copying someone else's work.
+Your own solution, even if it is incorrect, is much better than someone else's that you don't understand.

-During exams, your work must be your own with no communication between you and others (except course staff) during the exams, and you may not use any unauthorized materials during the exam.
+For exams, your work must be your own with no communication between you and others (except course staff), and you may use only authorized materials.